 The batteries and chargers section of our webstore will have all the supporting products you need to get your RC car running.
 If you need assistance in selecting the correct parts to match your model, feel free to drop us a message.

 Note that many model batteries are user removable (often without tools) allowing them to be ejected for charging, or replaced for batteries with larger capacity/higher burst rate for increased performance.
-Power systems can appear full of jargon and proprietary standards, so to address this we’ve put together a this blog to help beginners understand the basics, plus this article on to guide you through the more difficult elements of charging.
+Power systems can appear full of jargon and proprietary standards, so to address this we’ve put together this article to help beginners understand the basics, plus this article on to guide you through the more difficult elements of charging.

 Finally, here at RC Geeks, we’re often asked how fast a specific car will go.
-We’ve made this convenient little blog to help you understand the variables which will contribute to an RC cars top speed, and hopefully give you some idea how fast your RC car can go.
+We’ve written this short article to help you understand the variables which will contribute to an RC cars top speed, and hopefully give you some idea how fast your RC car can go.